oracle-livelabs/spatial-graph/spatial-studio/slr-visualize/slr-visualize.md

    ![Define color coding based on data](images/vis-29.png)

-18. In the Column menu select **AREA\_SQ\_FT** as the column to use for driving parcel fill color.
-Set the minimum and maximum value to 100 and 10,000 respectively and click "Regenrate bin values".
-Then update the fill to a color palette of your choosing, for example dark and light grey.
+18. In the Column menu select **AREA\_SQ\_FT** as the column to use for controlling building fill color.
+Click the button to **Create bin values**.
+Set the minimum and maximum value to 100 and 10,000 respectively and click "Regenerate bin values".

    ![Select column that contains the data for color coding](images/vis-30.png)

-    Click "Set Palette" and then choose one.
+    Click the **Set palette** button and select a color palette of your choosing.

        ![Choose a color palette](images/vis-30a.png)